1955 24 Hours of Le Mans: Entries

+Team manager Alfred Neubauer had already guided Mercedes to the 1952 Le Mans win, but that was rather lucky as the original 300 SL Gullwing in 24h tuning delivered few more horses than the 150 in the two-door luxury sports tourer 300 S it was taken from.
+Three pre-war heroes and several barely known Germans were to be on the three car team, but only Hermann Lang raced and won after Rudolf Caracciola in Bern and Luigi Fagioli in Monaco suffered severe injuries.
+Thus Mercedes was all German in 1952, but quite the opposite in 1955.
+In a remarkably diplomatic move (recalling the war had only ended 10 years earlier), and with more funds, performance and credibility than in 1952, Neubauer assembled a more multi-national and talented team.
+Four factory pilots had started the year, with Stirling Moss added to Fangio, Kling and Herrmann, but at least six were needed.
+With Pierre Levegh nearly winning the 1952 race without handing over to a co-driver, Neubauer decided to offer him a future ride, and did so for 1955.
+American John Fitch already had been on the 1952 Carrera team.
+In the Mille Miglia, Kling crashed and broke his ribs, preventing him from racing in the 1955 Monaco GP, thus Frenchman André Simon was brought in.
+When Hans Herrmann got badly injured and was out for the year, Simon filled the gap.
+Belgian racing-journalist, class winner and future overall winner Paul Frère had originally been approached but signed to drive for Aston Martin, instead.
+For the 24 hour race, Neubauer paired his two best drivers Fangio and Moss in the lead car to prevent them racing each other.
+Kling was teamed up with Simon, and Fitch with Levegh.

 Jaguar arrived with three works D-types.
 This year's model had engine power increased from 250 to 270 bhp, for a top speed of almost 280 km/h.
 The team consisted of 1953 winners Tony Rolt and Duncan Hamilton; up-and-coming English star Mike Hawthorn (stolen from Ferrari) paired with rookie Ivor Bueb; and Jaguar test driver Norman Dewis sharing the third car with Don Beauman.
 They were backed up by D-Types entered by Belgium's Ecurie Francorchamps and from American Briggs Cunningham's team.

 Cunningham C6-R, driven by Cunningham and Johnston.
 It wore #22 during the race and retired early.

 Cunningham hedged his bets this year – along with the Jaguar he loaned 750 Monzas to French privateer Michel Pobejersky (racing as "Mike Sparken") and American Masten Gregory.
 He also brought (for the last time, as it happened) a new Cunningham C6-R, giving up on a big V8 Hemi to instead use an Indianapolis-style Offenhauser 3.0L straight-4.
 He and Sherwood Johnston would race it.